gocircuit/circuit/README.md

 The Circuit
 ===========

+The circuit is a tiny daemon process, say like `sshd`.

 For a conceptual introduction to The Circuit, check out the [GopherCon 2014 Video](http://confreaks.com/videos/3421-gophercon2014-the-go-circuit-towards-elastic-computation-with-no-failures).
+Since this video was recorded, the API-via-file-system approach was abandoned in favor of a simpler command-line tool and a Go client library.

 The circuit is a tool for executing and synchronizing UNIX processes across entire clusters by means of a command-line tool and a client library.

 The circuit comes as one binary, which serves the purpose of a server and a command-line client.

-The circuit programming metaphor is somewhat similar to that of Apache Zookeeper, but for a few key differences.

 Build
 -----